Coryx99/Robotics-II/models/README.md

 - To add a new model, create a new file in the appropriate subdirectory.
 - Update existing models by modifying their respective files.
-- Use SDF files in the `objects&scenes` folder to define new simulation environments.
+- Use SDF files in the `objects_scenes` folder to define new simulation environments.